fausecteam/ctf-gameserver-ansible/README.md

 CTF Gameserver Ansible
 ======================

-This repository contains Ansible roles to simplify setting up the different components of @fausecteam's [CTF Gameserver](https://www.ctf-gameserver.org) on multiple individual hosts or a single, shared one.
+This repository contains a collection of Ansible roles to simplify setting up the different components of @fausecteam's [CTF Gameserver](https://www.ctf-gameserver.org) on multiple individual hosts or a single, shared one.
 They can be used in your own Ansible playbooks.

 What's Included
 ---------------